-Requirements for Admission
+Requirements for Admission - Application Procedure

 For admission as a regular student at Oxford College, the applicant must be a graduate of an accredited high school with four units in English, at least three units in mathematics, with a fourth recommended, and two units in a foreign language.
 Applicants ranking in the upper third of their classes will be given preference.
-Application for admission must be made on the application form supplied by the College.
+Application for admission must be made on the College application form.
+A form is attached at the back of this Bulletin.
 (See section on Financial Information for details on the required \$15 application fee.)
 Transcripts of high school and any college work must be submitted.

-Applicants must also submit scores on the Scholastic Aptitude Test (SAT) given by the College Entrance Examination Board.
+Applicants must also submit scores on the Scholastic Aptitude Test (SAT) given by the College Entrance Examination Board (Oxford College code number 5186).
 It is suggested that the student take the Preliminary Scholastic Aptitude Test (PSAT) in October of the junior year in high school, the SAT in March or May of the junior year, and the SAT a second time in November or December of the senior year.
 Oxford College will accept the higher set of the two SAT scores.
 The prospective student must also submit scores on the College Entrance Examination Board's Achievement Tests (ACH) in mathematics and in the foreign language studied in high school.
 It is recommended that the ACH tests be taken in March of the senior year, but the student should not take SAT and ACH on the same day if it can be avoided.
 Information about PSAT, SAT and ACH may be secured from a high school counselor or from the College Entrance Examination Board, Box 592, Princeton, N. J. 08540.

 It is advisable to make application and file credentials as early as possible in the school year prior to expected entrance to Oxford College.
-Notice of acceptance or rejection will be mailed within one month after all credentials are on file.
+Notice of acceptance or rejection will be mailed one month after all credentials are on file.
 Upon notice of acceptance, a deposit of \$100 is required.
 This deposit, to be applied to the total college cost, is refunded if the student notifies the College of withdrawal before May 1.